NAVER-INTEL-Co-Lab/gaudi-cresset/README.md

 custom versions of those packages are required.

-## Frequently Asked Questions

-### VSCode
-Both the VSCode CLI and VSCode Server are installed in the image.
-Use these to connect to VSCode on your local environment.

-### Using Cresset in an Existing Project
+## Using Cresset in an Existing Project

 If the user wishes to use the template as a directory inside an existing project, append `HOST_ROOT=..` to the `.env` file to configure the parent directory as the